-A: Our philisophy is, “why make it ordinary, when you can make it extraordinary.”
+A: Our philosophy is, “why make it ordinary when you can make it extraordinary.”
 It is functional art.
 The craftsmanship is really what you are paying for.
 Every place you see a different color is a different piece of wood that is hand cut and hand glued together to assemble a rough shape.
 The blank is turned on a lathe.
-The finished piece is then sanded and coated several times with an extemely durable and expensive finish much like an epoxy or automotive finish, but specifically for wood.
-True American Craftsmenship!
+The finished piece is then sanded and coated several times with an extremely durable and expensive finish much like an epoxy or automotive finish, but specifically for wood.
+True American Craftsmanship!
 We don’t try to compete with any box store labels.
-Our thoughts are always attention to the details.
+Our thoughts are always attentive to the details.
 Step forward and bring something different to the table.
 Something extraordinary!

 You cannot think of it as buying an expensive pepper mill or salt grinder.
 You have to look at it as buying functional pieces of art for your kitchen or dining table that can be used every day.
 Why have a boring pepper mill?

 Q: What is the advantage of wood cutting boards and wood chopping blocks over plastic or glass types?

 A: Bacteria has a tougher time surviving on wood boards.
 Research has shown that bacteria, such as the salmonella often found on raw chicken, will thrive and multiply if not removed from plastic boards.
 On wood boards, whether they are new or have been used for years, the bacteria dies off within 3 minutes.
 Researchers theorize that the porous surface of the wooden boards deprives the bacteria of water, causing them to die.
 It is not recommended that the same cutting board be used for raw meats as used for other foods such as vegetables, cheeses or breads.
 Also, your knives will dull much faster on a glass or plastic board than a wood board.

 Q: How do I take care of my wood chopping block or wood cutting board so it keeps its appearance?